Switajski/FlexibleOrders/README.md

 `<property name="hibernate.hbm2ddl.auto" value="update"/>`
 to
 `<property name="hibernate.hbm2ddl.auto" value="create"/>`
 and start the application server with a running DB.
-Postgres is preconfigured.
+PostgreSQL is preconfigured.

 Contribute
 ----------